Pandoa/UltimateIOSToolkit/gdpr.md

 Among other obligations, the data subject has to give you specific, unambiguous consent to process the data.

-AdMob uses users' data to show personalized ads through your application so you must comply to it if you target EEA countries or disable personalized ads.
-The same applies for any Mediation Partner used by your application.
+AdMob uses users' data to show personalized ads through your application hence you must comply to it if you target EEA countries or disable personalized ads.
+The same applies for any Mediation Partners used by your application.

 !> Please, keep in mind that this documentation is not law related.
 For any real concern, a contact with a specialized lawyer is probably the best thing to do.